Telefonica/mistica-ios/Mistica/Source/Components/Cards/README.md

 ### Adding extra content to a MediaCard

-A MediaCard can be customize adding an extra view like
+A MediaCard can be customized adding an extra view like

 ![MediaCard](./docs/images/card-extra-content.jpg)